crlabgeorgetown/behavioral/development_instructions/project_overview.md

 ## Creating New Tasks

+See [Creating New Tasks](newTask.md) for detailed step-by-step guide.

 1. **Prepare stimuli** in `static/` folders
 2. **Create CSV data file** in `static/data/`
 3. **Create four core files**: